 Guinness Brewery Tour

 Have you ever seen how a brewery works?
 As you may know, the Irish are, well, passionate about their drinks.
 And Guinness is their number one beer.
-More than 10 million pints of this beverage are sold across the world EVERY DAY, which is why a Guinness brewery tour is one of the coolest things to do in Dublin.
+More than 10 million pints of this beverage are sold across the world EVERY DAY, which is why a Guinness brewery tour is one of the top cool things to do in Dublin and really a must-see.
 See how and where this magical world-famous elixir is made and taste it if you haven’t done so it already.

 Now here’s a nice piece of history for you.
 Kilmainham Gaol was a prison until 1924, and it served as a way for the British to deal with Irish revolutionaries by imprisoning and executing them.
 There are many stories this place can tell you, so it’s a good thing that today it serves as a museum which can teach you a lot about Irish history.
 Of course, knowledgeable guides will be with you every step of the way.
-For anyone who is willing to learn, this historic Dublin prison tour is an absolute must.
+For anyone who is willing to learn, this is a must-see in Dublin.

 Cliffs of Moher